Marketing Automation Benefits: 10 Reasons to Use It

 Are you running your marketing program, or is your marketing program running you?

-When your business demands results but your marketing team is at capacity, marketing automation is the tool that can help you reach your department’s goals by adding more automated workflows instead of adding more to your headcount.
+When your business demands results but your marketing team is at capacity, marketing automation has plenty of benefits to help you reach your department’s goals.
+Rather than add more to your headcount, add more automated workflows.

 Having the right automation tools in place ensures that employees can focus on the more creative and procedural tasks for which they were hired, like creating content, brainstorming campaign ideas, collaborating with product, and project management, rather than manually sending emails, building lists and reports, and posting on five different social media accounts.
 Without smart automation, the brains behind your marketing team are bogged down with slow systems and manual busy work.